SSIS (RSS)

 There are 163 pages out there now that demonstrate the procedure I use to build a vTFS but they were written for the December 2005 CTP of TFS.
 A couple things changed - not much mind you: I think the biggest change is less permissions (not a member of local administrators) for the TFSReports and TFSService accounts.
 This means the document is ok as far as functionality is concerned, but it's always best to follow the principle of least privilege.

-I'm finishing up some writing and a project in the next couple weeks.
+I'm finishing up and a project in the next couple weeks.
 Adding some content to my blogs and VSTeamSystemCentral.com is one priority.
 I have about 35 blog posts in my \Andy\Blogs\Primordial folder just waiting to be posted - most of them at Applied Business Intelligence in a series I'm calling SSIS Design Patterns.

 I really enjoy having too much work to do - I like it a lot more than the alternative.
 But I'm also looking forward to doing more work around the house as Wee's birth approaches.